-The report from the emergency room doctor reads as follows: “Patient reports that she was smoking marijuana, then began to feel nauseous, complains of abdominal pain and vomiting.
+The emergency room doctor wrote: “Patient reports that she was smoking marijuana, then began to feel nauseous, complains of abdominal pain and vomiting.
 CT and ultrasound ordered, evaluate liver, gallbladder, pancreas.”

 As a sonographer, I have seen multiple patients come into the hospital for marijuana-related maladies.
-Many of these patients are repeat patients, who come into the emergency department routinely for the same issue.
+Many are repeat patients, who come into the emergency department routinely for the same issue.

-They don’t realize (or sometimes don’t even care about) the damage that they are inflicting on their bodies by continued use of marijuana.
+They don’t seem to realize the damage that they are inflicting on their bodies by continued use of marijuana.

 What is marijuana?